vuestorefront/vue-storefront/doc/components/[temporary] core components API.md

 # Core components API

 Temporary file for core components API.
 List of props, public methods and data that are available to use via mixin insertion.
-In case of injectable components (like modal) or trigered by Vuex you should write them down also.
-Feel free to write some description for each docummented component.
+In case of injectable components (like modal) or the ones triggered by Vuex actions you should write them down also.
+Feel free to write some description/new api proposal for each docummented component.

 ## AddToCart